1) The City agrees to preserve 10 additional Grant Park trees. Five are in the bowl, five are down by the pond.

 Learn more about the Grant Park History Center Proposal

 View details online at Neighborhood.org

 46 feet is the shortest distance to hard drilling (49 to 51 feet from deck surface).
-So the deck could be 4 levels deep without hitting bedrock.
-Only 3 levels are planned, which allows for airflow on the west side.
-Closest distance to groundwater at time of drilling seems to be about 12 feet from the bottom of the deck at B-3 (44 feet from surface asphalt, 46 to 49 to top of deck).
+So the deck could have been 4 levels deep without hitting bedrock.
+Only 3 levels were built.
+Closest distance to groundwater was about 12 feet from the bottom of the deck at B-3 (which is 44 feet from the previous asphalt surface, and 46 to 49 feet from the top of the deck).